cnlubo/ak47Docker/k3s/addons/traefik/2.6.3/readme.md

 <!--

  * @Author: cnak47
  * @Date: 2022-04-08 11:46:13
  * @LastEditors: cnak47
  * @LastEditTime: 2022-04-08 17:01:51
  * @FilePath: /ak47Docker/k3s/addons/traefik/2.6.3/readme.md
  * @Description:
- *
  * Copyright (c) 2022 by cnak47, All Rights Reserved.
 -->
-# Install Traefik Kubernetes CRD Ingress Controller
+# Traefik Ingress Controller CRD

+- crd 目录：crd 文件

 - 001-3-tls-options.yaml
   (optional),enforces by default that TLS 1.3 is to be used for secure connections